 2. Strengthen Your Core Business Value

-You must have heard the famous saying “Change starts from home”.
+You must have heard the famous saying, “Change starts from home”.
 Your brand must have a firm footing in its first language.
-It is critical to retain the core business value while shifting to global content marketing.
+Retaining the core business value while shifting to global content marketing is critical.

 But, Toyota does not compromise on its basic philosophy, “Kaizen”, which means continuous improvement.